NKC27/Note-Taker-with-Express.js/README.md

 ## Installation

 ```
-Clone Repo from NKC27 gitHub in your Terminal:
+Clone the Repo from NKC27 gitHub into your Terminal:
 git clone git@github.com:NKC27/Note-Taker-with-Express.js.git

-Switch to the correct directory (folder) in your Terminal:
-cd Note-Taker-with-Express.js

-Install all dependencies from the package.json:
+Install all node dependencies from the package.json:
 npm install

 Run the App
-npm run start or
+npm run
 node server.js

 Go to your localHost: